connormaas/private-projects/README.md

 - c0vm: https://github.com/connormaas/c0vm
 - Exp Language: https://github.com/connormaas/exp-language

-However, please note that these links will lead to 404 error unless I have granted you access to them.
+However, please note that these links will lead to a 404 error unless I have granted you access to them.
 Please reach out to me at connor@maasclinic.com and I would be happy to provide applicable access.

 ## [Proxy](https://github.com/connormaas/proxy-2022)